-First, I need to explain what $\[mathbb{H}^T_EX$ is and what it is not.
+First, I need to explain what LATEX is and what it is not.
 A word processor such as Word is a tool for writing text and creating documents in a linear fashion.
-You enter text and you see the result immediately but you may not see what happens with other pages in the document. $\[mathbb{L}^T_EX$ is not a word processor, it is a system that takes a document containing text and instructions for how the text should be formatted and compiles the text and instructions to generate a document.
-In this sense it is a little like manually creating an html-page or writing a script for computing.
-In processing a document $\[mathbb{L}^T_EX$ takes the instructions and optimises the entire document to look as good as possible in all its parts.
-This means $\[mathbb{L}^T_EX$ considers what happens both before and after the text you type in to make sure the entire text looks good.
+You enter text and you see the result immediately but you may not see what happens with other pages in the document.
+LATEX is not a word processor, it is a system that takes a document containing text and instructions for how the text should be formatted and compiles the text and instructions to generate a document.
+In this sense it is akin to manually creating an html-page or writing a script for computing.
+In fact learning LATEX is probably easier to those who have some prior programming experience, but that should not dismay anyone from giving it a try.
+In processing a document LATEX takes the instructions and optimises the entire document to look as good as possible in all its parts.
+This means LATEX considers what happens both before and after the text you type in to make sure the entire text looks good.

-Now LATEX is not the universal response to all writing issues; as with everything there are definite pro's and con's.
-Since LATEX involves knowing, or at least have familiarity with, a fair number of commands and understanding how to use them, it is associated with a learning curve similar to that of learning a programming language.
+Now LaTeX is not the universal response to all writing issues; as with everything there are definite pro's and con's.
+Since LaTeX involves knowing, or at least have familiarity with, a fair number of commands and understanding how to use them, it is associated with a learning curve similar to that of learning a programming language.
 In fact, it is a programming language (Turing complete).
-It is therefore evident that it makes little sense to learn LATEX for menial tasks such as writing a letter or a memo to colleagues or a list for making purchases, that is the realm of Word.
-LATEX comes into its own when the document is more complex such as a thesis or scientific paper.
+It is therefore evident that it makes little sense to learn LaTeX for menial tasks such as writing a letter or a memo to colleagues or a list for making purchases, that is the realm of Word.
+LaTeX comes into its own when the document is more complex such as a thesis or scientific paper.